jenstem/note-taker/README.md

 As a current student, I wanted to create a Note Taker that would help a user to create a list of notes.
 The Note Taker would store necessary information and allow the user to save it to the list.

-The user wouldn't need to style or add any code to create the SVG file, simply the information when prompted.
-The logo would then be generated using the information that the user provided.
-Allowing the user to quickly and easily generate their own logo.
+The user would be able to refresh the page and all the saved notes would remain.
+The user would also be able to open note that was already saved.
+Allowing the user to quickly and easily a note list.
 ##

 <a id='userstory'></a>